Latent State of a Human Serpin with MSA Subsampling

 Ranking predictions from MSA subsamples by their experimental likelihoods identifies a better starting model for gradient-based refinement (samples are ordered along the x-axis by increasing gains in experimental likelihood), unlike pLDDT-based scoring, which does not (highest samples along the y-axis do not resemble the experimental conformation).

-Note: The results from rk.msacluster and rk.score are somewhat stochastic (e.g., due to random seeds in subsampling and rigid body refinement).
-Therefore, our msa_scoring.csv may not be exactly reproducible in a new run.
-However, we consistently see that a prediction with an inserted loop appears among the top results across different seeds.
-You should see this as well β please let us know if you donβt!
+Note: The results from rk.msacluster and rk.score are somewhat stochastic.
+Random seeds in subsampling and rigid-body refinement both contribute.
+Your msa_scoring.csv will not match ours exactly.
+Still, we consistently see a prediction with an inserted loop among the top results across different seeds.

 4. Further improve the structure with gradient-driven refinement

-For reproducibility, we attached the subsampled MSAs and their scores from our run, in repro_msaclusters/ and repro_msascore/.
-Among these, we found the v1_034.a3m MSA to have the highest LLG score.
+For reproducibility, we attached the subsampled MSAs and scores from our run in repro_msaclusters/ and repro_msascore/.
+Among these, v1_034.a3m had the highest LLG score.

-We therefore use the v1_034.a3m prediction for further gradient-driven refinement using rk.refine in the directory 1lj5_preprocessing_outputs
+We therefore use the v1_034.a3m prediction for further gradient-driven refinement in 1lj5_preprocessing_outputs:

 We include the config file refine_config.yml in the zenodo folder, with settings below: